-Dr Alan Littler advises the national and international gambling industry as a member of the Gaming Practice.
+Dr Alan Littler advises the national and international gambling industry as a member of the Gaming & gambling Practice Group.

 The focus of Alan’s work is for remote gambling operators and adjacent activities, such as social gaming.
 He also advises those providing services to the sector, e.g. payment services providers, and covers regulatory developments in the lottery and casino markets.
 Current interests include issues concerning data protection and privacy around gambling.

 Alan has a strong academic background in European law, holding a LL.M. (cum laude) in European Community Law from Leiden University, and moreover having been awarded his PhD from Tilburg University for research on the regulation of gambling and EU law.
 His research was published under the title Member States versus the European Union: The Regulation of Gambling by Martinus Nijhoff in 2011.